Have you been on the recieving end of a brilliant presentation recently?

 If you are given 30 minutes to speak try to finish in 20; your listeners will love you.

 Brevity and focus is paramount when it comes to presenting.
-Once you’ve prepared your message be mercenary with it and cut it down to only what needs to be said.
-You will have experienced for yourself that most presentations can actually be given in half the time allocated if prepared mindfully, especially when it comes to using slides.
+Once you’ve prepared your message be mercenary with it.
+Cut it down to only what needs to be said.
+You will have experienced for yourself that most presentations can actually be given in half the time allocated if prepared mindfully.

 The key to success is to make your presentation short, relevant, compelling and memorable.